 As its name suggests, the ILIT is—you guessed it—irrevocable.
 That means once you’ve created it and placed an insurance policy inside it, you can’t take the policy back in your own name.

 What you can do is closely control many other aspects of it.
 For example, you can determine who your initial beneficiaries will be and you can define precisely how and under what terms they will receive any benefits.
 You can also choose the Trustee or Trustees who will manage your ILIT.
-While with many types of trusts it’s fine for you our your spouse to be the Trustee(s), you’ll want to choose an outside Trustee because otherwise the IRS could deem that the proceeds of your life insurance policy never left your estate.
+While with many types of trusts it’s fine for you and your spouse to be the Trustee(s), you’ll want to choose an outside Trustee because otherwise, the IRS could deem that the proceeds of your life insurance policy never left your estate.

 An ILIT provides you, your family, and your estate with considerable advantages—like tax-free life insurance proceeds.
 But these benefits can only be realized if the ILIT is properly designed and specific guidelines are met.

 - Name your Trustees.
 Your Trustee will receive correspondences regarding the trust, responding or taking action, if needed, even if you are the one paying the premiums.